dmbarbour/awelon/AboutABC.md

 * extra conditions; quick test for natural number, text
 * dedicated encoding for folds to simplify termination analysis
-* extend math operators for vectors and matrices?
+* extend math operators for vectors and matrices
-* easy equality testing
+* convenient assertions for confinment or purity of blocks
+* maybe separate `?` into smaller components (partial distrib, left apply)
+* maybe full-ordering operator instead of multiple `<` comparisons

 But I'd like to know, rather than guess.
 It will take a large body of useful code to learn where the greatest benefits are obtained.
 Fortunately, so long as ABC retains its nature as a secure, tacit concatenative bytecode, it should not be difficult to systematically rewrite ABC from one version to another.